mcvine/mcvine/README.md

 To see the full list of dependencies, subpackages and the latest versions, please refer to: [mcvine conda-recipes](https://github.com/mcvine/conda-recipes)

-# Starting MCViNe for the first time - Prerequisites
+# Starting MCViNE for the first time - Prerequisites

 MCVine depedends on Mantid and it requires the Mantid workbench to be executed at least once on the user's directory or to call the following Mantid function from a script